Bruno Viana: Braga

-On 1 March 2018 according to recent reports from Portugal, Braga have decided to buy talented central defender from Olympiacos.
-The Portuguese club will have to pay an estimated amount of €3 million in the summer of 2018, in order to secure the capture of 23-year-old Brazilian stopper, who has made 26 official performances with four goals in all competitions during 2017–18 season.
+On 1 March 2018, according to recent reports from Portugal, Braga decided to buy a talented central defender from Olympiacos.
+The Portuguese club will have to pay an estimated amount of €3 million in the summer of 2018, in order to secure the capture of 23-year-old Brazilian stopper, who has made 26 official performances with four goals in all competitions during the 2017–18 season.

 Eventually, after his impressive half session with Braga, the Brazilian defender has completed his permanent transfer to the Portuguese club.
-It’s reported that Olympiacos will receive €3 million for the deal, while Viana is rewarded with a five-year Braga contract through to 2023.
+It's reported that Olympiacos will receive €3 million for the deal, while Viana is rewarded with a five-year Braga contract through to 2023.

 Flamengo (loan)

 On 12 February 2021, Viana joined Flamengo on a season-long loan with an option to buy.

 Khimki (loan)

 On 9 February 2022, Viana joined Russian Premier League club Khimki on loan until the end of the season.
 The loan was terminated early following the Russian invasion of Ukraine.